dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README_example.md

 ---
-Name: Name Here
+Name: Daniel Canales
-Topic: Exterior Penalty Function Method
+Topic: Finite Element Method
-Title: Background and Application of the Exterior Penalty Function Method
+Title: Background of the Finite Element Method and its Application in Electrical Engineering
 ---
 # Exterior Penalty Function Method